The Mediterranean diet for weight loss

 Some possibilities for dinner may be:

-Take the foods in the list below, and get creative with putting together some flavor combos that get your mouth watering!
+Take the foods in the list below and get creative with flavor combos that will make your mouth water!

-If you’re following an intermittent fasting protocol, simply slot these meals into your eating window.
+If you’re following an intermittent fasting schedule, simply slot these meals into your eating window.

-If you’re not following an intermittent fasting protocol — but you’re keen to try it — check out our SIMPLE quiz, and we’ll get you up and running!
+If you’re not following an intermittent fasting schedule — but you’re keen to try it — check out our Simple quiz, and we’ll get you up and running!

 Foods to eat on the Mediterranean diet